sopel.plugins.rules#

 - Returns:

-- abstract match_event(event: str) bool #
+- abstract match_event(event: str) bool#

 Tell if the rule matches this

-.- Parameters:
+event.- Parameters:

 event – potential matching event